dixsonhuie/dih-k8s-training-labs/lab-northbound-k8s-ingress/README.md

 ## 3 Host artifacts

 For the purpose of this lab, I have created a folder `gstm376-dixson` in an existing s3 bucket and uploaded the jar files to it.
 For lab purposes, the jars are publicly accessible.
-There are two artifacts needed:
+There are 3 artifacts needed:

+space/target/demo-pu.jar

+feeder/target/feeder-pu.jar

+dist/target/restservice.jar

+Modify the below commands to save the artifacts to your own separate sub-folder.
 ```
-dih-k8s-training-labs/lab-northbound-k8s-ingress/space/target/demo-pu.jar
-dih-k8s-training-labs/lab-northbound-k8s-ingress/dist/target/restservice.jar
+aws s3 cp --acl public-read-write  space/target/demo-pu.jar     s3://csm-training/<gstm376-your-name>/
+aws s3 cp --acl public-read-write feeder/target/feeder-pu.jar   s3://csm-training/<gstm376-your-name>/
+aws s3 cp --acl public-read-write   dist/target/restservice.jar s3://csm-training/<gstm376-your-name>/
 ```

 ## 4 Install ingress controller